jsdelivrbot/openarch-d8/README.md

 * login form needs work
 * make sure non-translatable field are marked non-translatable
 * max-char len for text fields should be more reasonable.
+* add press/awards relations to task pages
+* delete unused styles (image styles, responsive style, flexslider optionsets, etc.)
+* how to best deal with slider drawer/canvase for wide,wider,widest,full?
+* get rid of mediaCard on people page
+* remove duplication in sidebar__top and main-header
+* add if toolbar conditional
+* multimedia could be removed, just use task views
+* card relation inconsistent with structure
+* allow upscaling of images!
+* redo icons
+* combine projects gallery and table into single view and use js to switch between them.
+* sort out button/select/dropdown mess
+* remove translation language filter from view. instead set rendering language to interface language.
+NO, thats not right.
+Should filter for translation language = interface, then render language = row content!!
+This is causing issue when list fields are exposed filters so moving that to issues.
+* make sure publish status is active filter for all views.
+OR maybe remove this for performance.
+* go thru all content types and verify right fields are translatable.
+* break up page.html.twig, extract blocks, etc...
+* consolidate icon and icongallery classes
+* Tooltips!!!
+* remove max image size constraints on images
+* justify people text and probably all body texts.
+* give each thumbnail flexslider slideshow random delay/speed (see [here](http://stackoverflow.com/questions/28854459/how-to-randomize-slideshow-speed-in-flexslider?rq=1) and [here](http://stackoverflow.com/questions/13269438/flexslider-different-slideshow-speed-on-each-slide))
+* add 1.5x multipliers for mobile (supports android)

 #### ISSUES: